This article is part of our Photography Business Startup Guide—a curated list of articles to help you plan, start, and grow your photography business!

 4. Figure out your personal finances

-If you’re just starting out, realize that your business isn’t going to be profitable overnight.
-It took 18 months for Farren’s business, Avant-Garde Images, to make enough money to pay the bills.
+If you’re just starting out, realize that your business probably isn’t going to be profitable overnight.
+It took 18 months for Farren’s business to break even and make enough money to pay the bills.
 Like Farren, you might have to work another job to make ends meet until your business is generating enough money.

 5. Get professional experience